 It also means there's a need to get smarter about finding out what your customers are saying online.
 One of the most promising applications of natural language processing for marketers at present is in the realm of sentiment analysis — the process of identifying the opinions or feelings expressed in a piece of text or speech.
 The goal is to determine if the attitude toward your product or business is positive, negative or neutral.

 Gathering data about how a person feels towards your brand (i.e., what words they used in a tweet, how they asked Siri for your customer service number) can help you understand your customers, respond to them more effectively, and provide a better experience.
 It enables you to stay one step ahead when providing happy customers with the right experiences — as well as potentially even anticipating negative reviews.
 Sentiment analysis helps you take your understanding of what your customers are saying online to the next level.

-With the right tools, leveraging natural language processing for sentiment analysis allows you to analyze customer feedback at scale, so you better understand your customers and how their attitudes may impact your business' ratings and reviews.
+With the right tools, leveraging natural language processing for sentiment analysis allows you to analyse customer feedback at scale, so you better understand your customers and how their attitudes may have an impact on your business's ratings and reviews.

 To see how Yext can help you futureproof your business for upcoming search trends,request a demo.